SlowDash integrates Python scripts written by users, with features including:

 function in the User Task Script will export

-as the values stored in database.
+way as values stored in the database.

 = ctrl.ethernet(host='192.168.1.43', port=17674).scpi()